home-assistant/developers.home-assistant/docs/core/entity/scene.md

 ```

 The activate method can be used to activate the scene towards a device or service.
-It is called by Home Assistant when the user presses the scene `activate` button or when the `scene.turn_on` service is called to activate the scene.
+It is called by Home Assistant when the user presses the scene `activate` button or when the `scene.turn_on` action is called to activate the scene.

 ### Available device classes